Car Seat Buying Guide

 - When your child’s eye line becomes level with the headrest, it is time to upgrade.

 - Always check shoulder straps are at the right height – slightly below the shoulders for Type A seats and above the shoulder for the rest.

-Sun shades can keep your children protected against the risk of sun burn and sun stroke when travelling on long journeys.
-Easy-to-apply and remove, sun shades can ensure your kids arrive at their destination feeling as fresh as possible.
+Sun shades offer your children protection from direct sunlight.
+Easy-to-apply and remove, sun shades help your kids arrive at their destination feeling as fresh as possible.

-Wee guards, kick mats and seat grabbers can protect the upholstery in your car when the inevitable happens.
-Affordable and easy-to-install, these protective products can greatly reduce wear and tear on your car.
+Seat grabbers can protect your upholstery from spills and compression damage.
+Affordable and easy-to-install, these protective products can greatly reduce wear and tear in your car.